I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Follow the instructions to build libharu and copy to the root of the putty source folder.

+libharu-2.4.4/include/*.h to root dir of putty source.

-libharu-2.4.4/include/*.c to root dir of putty source.
+libharu-2.4.4/src/*.c to root dir of putty source.

 Libharu-2.4.4/src/debug/*.* to root dir of putty source and /debug/ folder.